Sunday 18 November, 7.00pm

 Toby Jones is one of Britain’s most distinguished and versatile actors.
 Among many notable credits: in cinema, he won the London Film Critics’ Circle Actor of the Year award for his portrayal of Truman Capote in Infamous and a BIFA award for his lead role in Berberian Sound Studio.
 On television, he was nominated for a BAFTA for his performance as Alfred Hitchcock in The Girl and has also been nominated for a BAFTA for his role in Detectorists.
 On stage, he most recently played Stanley opposite Zoe Wanamaker and Stephen Mangan in Ian Rickson’s revival of The Birthday Party.

 Yasmin Paige has given outstanding performances on both film and TV, notably as the lead in Richard Ayoade’s Submarine and opposite Jesse Eisenberg in the same director’s The Double.
-She has starred in BBC Three’s Pramface and in Jack Thorne’s Glue for E4.
+She has starred in BBC Three’s Pramface and in Jack Thorne’s Glue.

 Adam Foulds is the author of The Broken Word and also of four novels: The Truth about these Strange Times, the Booker-shortlisted The Quickening Maze, In the World’s Mouth, and the upcoming Dream Sequence.